This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Add the the ice cream, milk, food coloring, and extract to a blender and blend on high speed until smooth.
+• Add ice cream, milk, mint extract, and green food coloring to a blender.
+Blend until smooth.

-• Top with whipped cream, a maraschino cherry, and green sprinkles if desired.
+• Pour into a tall glass.
+Finish with whipped cream, a maraschino cherry, and green sprinkles, if desired.

 Notes